PIDDL/ShadeWatcher/pass-2.md

   - ProcInteractionTable tracks all interactions involving processes.
   - Each interaction table maps an entity's hash to a vector of all its edges.
   - Purpose: Quick access to all interactions of a specific entity.
-  - Used for: Security monitoring, behavior analysis, forensics.

 - **Why Track Interactions:**
   - **Security:** Monitor file access patterns and process behavior.